archandanime/wyze_cam_v3_remote_storage/readme.md

 ## Configure SSH public key authentication

-You can setup SSH public key authentication by creating `/configs/authorized_keys` with your public key.
-If the `authorized_keys` file exists, dropbear only allows public key authentication.
+You can setup SSH public key authentication by creating `/configs/dropbear/authorized_keys` with your public key.
+If the `authorized_keys` file exists, dropbear use public key authentication instead od the default password.

-In case you set the `authorized_keys` file incorrectly, restore the backed up `configs` partition using wz_flash-helper.
+In case you set the `authorized_keys` file incorrectly, restore the previously backed up `configs` partition using wz_flash-helper to reset.

 ## Configure File server

-By default, dufs has no authentication and servers `alarm`, `record` and `time_lapse` firectories on SD card.
+By default, dufs has no authentication and serves `alarm`, `record` and `time_lapse` directories on SD card.
 To configure authentication, server path and users, copy `/etc/dufs.yaml` to `/configs/dufs.yaml` and edit it.

 **Credit:** @gtxaspec for iperf3 binary, I was unable to compile it using Buildroot